The Priddy Foundation

 Reapplication Policy

-The foundation accepts reapplications, though organizations should note that previously-funded capital projects are not eligible for additional funding for the same capital initiative.
+The foundation accepts reapplications, though organisations should note that previously-funded capital projects are not eligible for additional funding for the same capital initiative.
 The foundation is also cautious about fostering annual budget dependency with operating grants.

 Application Success Factors